 Why does #PayslipBanSA Exist?

-Unfair (asymmetric) information advantages dominate the recruitment value chain instilling prejudice, discrimination and burgeoning inequality in South Africa.
+We believe unfair (asymmetric) information advantages dominate the recruitment value chain instilling prejudice, discrimination and burgeoning inequality in South Africa.
 While the public repeatedly complains that employer pay secrecy and demands for rival firm compensation details limit job seeker mobility and rights to economic freedom.

-Organisations flouting S23.1 of the Constitution, unfairly obtain payslips and current cost to company information, undermining labour market competitors to poach talent and deny economic rights by price-fixing pay.
+Organisations flouting S23.1 of the Constitution and the Competition Act, unfairly obtain payslips and current cost to company information, undermining labour market competitors to poach talent and deny economic rights by price-fixing pay.

 PAYSLIPBANSA contends that it is illegal for firms: